Topology of Calorons Re-examined: Concrete Calculation of Topological Character

-which contributes minus unity to the second Chern number $Q$.
-The contribution to the K-integral of $Q$ is summarised in Table \ref{K-integral in Mag}.
-The total value of the second Chern number remains unchanged under taking the large-scale limit.
+contributing minus unity to the second Chern number $Q$.
+The contributions to the K-integral of $Q$ are summarised in Table \ref{K-integral in Mag}.
+The total value of the second Chern number remains unchanged under the large-scale limit.